ITfoxtec/FoxIDs/docs/samples.md

 Show how to call the [API sample](#aspnetcoreapi1sample) secured with an access token.

 Local development domain and port: `https://localhost:44347`

+## Down-party OAuth 2.0 sample applications

+### AspNetCoreApi1Sample

+Sample API showing how to secure an API with an access token and how to restrict access by a scope.

+Local development domain and port: `https://localhost:44344`

+### AspNetCoreApiOAuthTwoIdPsSample

+Sample API showing how to create an API which can accept access tokens from two different IdPs.
+Each IdP - API relation can be configured with individual resource ID and scopes.

+This scenario occurs most often in a transitional period moving from one IdP to another IdP.
+Having APIs with dual IdP support the clients can be moved from one IdP to another IdP independent of the APIs.

+The sample API can be called by changing comment out code in the [NetCoreClientGrantConsoleSample](#netcoreclientgrantconsolesample).

+Local development domain and port: `https://localhost:44350`

 ## Up-party sample applications